OpenOrion/CQAsk/README.md

 4. Execute `yarn dev` to start the UI library.

 ### Backend
-1. Ensure you have Python installed.
+1. Ensure you have Python and CadQuery are installed.
+# Cadquery dependency install seperately since for some systems conda install is necessary
+# Please view https://github.com/CadQuery/cadquery if install doesn't work for your system
+conda install -c conda-forge -c cadquery cadquery=master

 2. Navigate to the backend directory.
 3. Run `pip install -r requirements.txt` to install backend dependencies.
 4. Add a `.env` file with `OPENAI={OPENAI KEY}`